BobKerns/better-future/README.md

 awaiting consumers when results are available.

 In short, we need something very much like a `Promise`, but for a future result.

+When you do this at scale, you find you need features like timeouts, cancellation, aggregation of results, resource management, memory optimization, etc.

 ## A note about terminology